 In fact, the popularity of tattoos in the United States goes back to sailors who returned home from their travels.

-Sailors were one of the first groups to adopt the tattoo trend at the beginning at the 20th century, alongside circus performers.
+Sailors were one of the first groups to adopt the tattoo trend at the beginning of the 20th century, alongside circus performers.

 Nautical-themed tattoos are usually done in an American traditional style, but you don’t have to get limited by any means.